Thursday, March 30, 2023

 Gearing is the same as the Hypermotard and Multistrada which is surprising as I thought at the very least the Hypermotorard would have lower gearing.

-In-gear performance is a little better than the Multistrada and a little less effective than the Hypermotard with the difference pretty much only coming down to the weight differences, as the Supersport is lighter than the Multistrada and a little heavier than the Hypermotard.
+The difference pretty much only comes down to the weight differences, as the Supersport is lighter than the Multistrada and a little heavier than the Hypermotard.

 Things do change as we get above 100 mph as the good aerodynamics of the Supersport come into play with the Multistrada and Hypermotard losing out as the speed increases.